×

 Brazing alloys are filler metals with an alloy melting point above 450°C (842°F).
 The most common alloy families typically used for brazing are aluminum alloys, silver alloys, copper alloys, gold alloys, and nickel alloys.

-Generally aluminum braze alloys have the lowest melting ranges of the braze alloys having melting points ranging from 1040⁰ F to 1135⁰ F. The American Welding Society (AWS) refers to these alloys as BAlSi braze alloys that are composed of mainly aluminum and silicon.
+Generally aluminum braze alloys have the lowest melting ranges of the braze alloys having melting points ranging from 1040⁰ F to 1135⁰ F. The American Welding Society (AWS) refers to these alloys as BAlSi braze alloys.
+These are mainly aluminum and silicon.

-Silver brazing is commonly called “hard soldering” or “silver soldering” which is erroneous because silver brazing alloys melt in the range of 1145⁰ F to 1761⁰F (1761⁰F – melting point of pure silver), which is above the 842°F melting point used to distinguish between soldering and brazing.
-Silver braze alloys are commonly referred to as BAg alloys, e.g. BAg-5, by the American Welding Society (AWS).
+“Hard soldering” or “silver soldering” is erroneous because silver brazing alloys melt in the range of 1145⁰ F to 1761⁰F (1761⁰F – melting point of pure silver), which is above the 842°F melting point used to distinguish between soldering and brazing.
+Silver braze alloys are BAg alloys, e.g. BAg-5, according to the American Welding Society (AWS).

 Some of the silver brazing alloys with the lowest melting ranges (BAg-1, BAg-1a, BAg-2, BAg-2a, and BAg-3) contain cadmium, which is a toxic metal and carcinogen that gives off toxic fumes when melted.
-When using silver braze alloys containing cadmium, appropriate venting of the area where the brazing is being performed is required.
-Because of the health hazards associated with cadmium, cadmium-free silver brazing alloys have been developed with similar melting ranges to cadmium-bearing silver alloys.
+When using silver braze alloys containing cadmium, you need appropriate area venting for proper brazing performance.
+Because of the health hazards associated with cadmium, cadmium-free silver brazing alloys develop similar melting ranges to cadmium-bearing silver alloys.

-Silver brazing is commonly used for brazing joints comprised of the following metals: copper-copper, copper-steel, steel-steel, carbide-steel, and stainless steel-stainless steel.
+Silver brazing utilizes the following metals: copper-copper, copper-steel, steel-steel, carbide-steel, and stainless steel-stainless steel.

-Copper brazing alloys are commonly referred to as BCu, BCuP, or RBCuZn alloys by AWS, depending of the chemical composition of the braze alloy; but in all cases the main component of the alloy is copper.
-BCuP braze alloys are primarily used for copper-copper joints and copper-brass joints, because the phosphorus in the alloy acts as a fluxing agent so no addition flux is required.
-Copper braze alloys that contain phosphorus are not recommended for use with steel because of the potential to form brittle intermetallic compounds at the joint interface.
-Non- phosphorus copper brazing alloys are commonly used for brazing joints comprised of the following metals: carbide-steel, steel-steel, and stainless steel-stainless steel.
+Copper brazing alloys are BCu, BCuP, or RBCuZn alloys by AWS, depending of the chemical composition of the braze alloy; but in all cases the main component of the alloy is copper.
+Copper-copper joints and copper-brass joints are BCuP braze alloys.
+The phosphorus in the alloy acts as a fluxing agent, requiring no additional flux.
+Users cannot use copper braze alloys that contain phosphorus with steel because of the potential to form brittle intermetallic compounds at the joint interface.
+Non- phosphorus copper brazing joints make up the following metals: carbide-steel, steel-steel, and stainless steel-stainless steel.
 The two main reasons that copper brazing alloys are used instead of silver brazing alloys are the cost of the braze alloys and melting range of the braze alloy.

-Nickel brazing alloys are commonly referred to as BNi alloys by AWS, since nickel is the main component of these braze alloys.
-The melting range for nickel braze alloys range from 1610⁰F to 2111⁰F and these alloys are generally used by industries such as aerospace, automotive, and energy where high temperature and oxidation resistance is required.
+Nickel brazing alloys are BNi alloys by AWS, since nickel is the main component of these braze alloys.
+The melting range for nickel braze alloys range from 1610⁰F to 2111⁰F and used in aerospace, automotive, and energy.
 However, in certain applications nickel braze alloys, such as BNi-2, have been used for copper-copper and copper-steel joints mainly because of their melting point.

-Similar to soldering, flux is commonly used during brazing to clean and remove oxides from both the surfaces being brazed and the braze alloy.
-Also, the flux is designed to protect the braze joint from oxidation while the joint is being formed.
+Similar to soldering, flux cleans and removes oxides from both the brazed surfaces and the braze alloy.
+Also, the flux protects the braze joint from oxidation while the joint forms.
 However as brazing temperatures go up, the number of chemical compounds that are capable of fluxing the braze joints diminish rapidly.
-Therefore, usually higher temperature (above 1400⁰F) commercial brazing of structures with multiple joints is performed using one of the following types of atmospheres: reducing, inert, or vacuum (absence of atmosphere).
-When brazing in a furnace, induction heating can be employed as a preheat to reduce part heating times.
+Therefore, usually higher temperature (above 1400⁰F) commercial brazing of structures with multiple joints uses one of the following types of atmospheres: reducing, inert, or vacuum (absence of atmosphere).
+When brazing in a furnace, induction heating is a preheat to reduce part heating times.

 Torch Brazing

-Gas torches have been used for decades brazing and soldering primarily because the initial capital cost is low.
-(Generally, torch brazing kits can be purchased for less than $2000.00, depending on the size of the torch.)
+People use gas torches for brazing and soldering primarily because the initial capital cost is low.
+(Generally, one can purchase torch brazing kits for less than $2000.00, depending on the size of the torch.)
 However, besides the safety hazards associated with using gas torches, there are other disadvantages to using gas torches and they are as follows:

 torch.

-- Users of gas torches need to understand how the type of fuel used effects the brazing process.
+4. Users of gas torches need to understand how the type of fuel used effects the brazing

-- Bottled gases such as Butane, Propane, MAPP, or acetylene have fire and explosion hazards associated with them and these gas bottles need to be handled and stored properly.
+4. Bottled gases such as Butane, Propane, MAPP, or acetylene lead to with fire and explosion

 However, torch brazing does work well for:

 Brazing/soldering and shrink fitting are the most popular induction joining applications.
-Besides manufacturers looking to eliminate the burn and fire hazards associated with torches, the following are reasons manufacturers are changing to induction brazing:
+Besides manufacturers looking to eliminate the burn and fire hazards associated with torches, these are reasons manufacturers utilize induction brazing:

-- Induction brazing is a process where an AC electromagnetic field is used to generate energy within the part, causing heating at the surface and sub-surface areas of the part due to Joule effect (I2R power losses: where I is current density induced in the part by the electromagnetic induction field and R is the electrical resistance of the part).
-See What is Induction Heating.Therefore, the amount of energy put into a part can be controlled very precisely, assuming the part is consistently and accurately positioned relative to the inductor, making for a very controlled brazing process.
+1. The induction brazing process uses an AC electromagnetic field to generate energy within the part.
+This heats the surface and sub-surface areas due to Joule effect (I2R power losses.
+The “I” is current density induced in the part by the electromagnetic induction field and “R” is the part’s electrical resistance).
+See What is Induction Heating.Therefore, you can precisely control the amount of energy put into a part, assuming the part is consistently and accurately positioned relative to the inductor, making for a very controlled brazing process.

-- Induction brazing is easily automated and lends itself to both single-piece flow (Just-in-time processing) and high volume parts brazing.
+2. Induction brazing lends itself to both single-piece flow (Just-in-time processing) and high volume parts brazing.

-- Induction brazing is energy efficient because power is used only during the brazing process.
-Depending on the material system being soldered/brazed, up to as much as 80% of the input energy goes directly to the part, which is more efficient than other traditional heating processes.
+3. Induction brazing is energy efficient since only the brazing process uses power.
+Depending on the brazed or soldered material system, as much as 80% of the input energy goes directly to the part.
+This is more efficient than other traditional heating processes.

-- Induction heating, when used in combination with protective atmosphere chambers, allows for fluxless brazing of part assemblies with copper, nickel, and some silver braze alloys.
+4. Induction heating, when used iwith protective atmosphere chambers, allows for fluxless brazing of copper, nickel, and silver braze alloys.
 Typically, the only alternative to induction fluxless brazing is vacuum or other controlled atmosphere furnace brazing, which requires a significantly larger capital investment.
 Plus, furnace brazing cycle times are significantly longer than induction brazing cycles (minutes to hours versus seconds with induction).
-Figures 1 and 2 show some automotive parts that are fluxless copper brazed using induction heating.
+Figures 1 and 2 show some fluxless copper brazed automotive parts using induction heating.

 5. Induction brazing can be used for a wide variety of braze joint geometries and is not limited to simple or tubular shapes.
 See Figure 1 for example of some fluxless copper brazed automotive parts produced using induction heating.